-By utilising business tools such as a Customer Relationship Management (CRM) solution to evaluate a wealth of customer data from all business functions, this exercise becomes much easier and simpler.
+By utilizing business tools such as a Customer Relationship Management (CRM) solution to evaluate a wealth of customer data from all business functions, this exercise becomes much easier and simpler.

 What do we mean by Profitable Customers?

-It is quite common to focus on revenues when prioritising which customers to invest in.
+It is quite common to focus on revenues when prioritizing which customers to invest in.
 Interestingly, spend only tells you half the story about their true value.

 In most businesses, 20% of customers account for 80% of a company’s margins.

 Business plans kits for dummies, How to describe your business plan’s ideal customer, December 2013.

 As we mentioned earlier, a customer who spends a considerable amount with your company, but has unrealistic and demanding expectations regarding their on-going post-sale support quickly impacts your resources.
 High maintenance accounts will generally not match your ideal customer profile, unless a service agreement is in place to adequately compensate you for the time dedicated to supporting them.